broadinstitute/hermitcrab/README.md

 Dockerfile which created that image.
 Those images can be shared as well as versioned alongside the Dockerfiles used to create them.

+## Note: Containers must be set up specially for hermit

+See dockerimage/basic for an example of the minimium setup required for an image to be compatible with Hermit.

 # Commands

 ```